HUPO-PSI/mzQC/doc/multi-run.mzQC.md

     ]
   }
 ```
-In other words: if you need to represent some kind of hierarchy of QC information, maybe due to your experimental design, `setQuality`'s are always the leaf nodes in that tree.
-To describe data for inner nodes, annotate the sets in the leaf nodes with a CV term.
+In other words: if you need to represent some kind of hierarchy of QC information (supersets), maybe due to your experimental design, `setQuality`'s are always the leaf nodes in that tree.
+To describe data for inner nodes (supersets), annotate the sets in the leaf nodes with a CV term.
 This allows to reconstruct this hierarchy.

 ### This is the mzQC file once again, in full: